hynek/svcs/.github/CONTRIBUTING.md

 # How To Contribute

 > [!IMPORTANT]
-> This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
+> - This document is mainly to help you to get started by codifying tribal knowledge and expectations and make it more accessible to everyone.
 >   But don't be afraid to open half-finished PRs and ask questions if something is unclear!
+>
+> - If you use LLM / "AI" tools for your contributions, please read and follow our [_Generative AI / LLM Policy_][llm].

 ## Workflow